62 Marketing Tips for Small Business Growth (2026)

 Direct channels allow you to speak right to your audience.

-- Email List Building: This is the process of collecting email addresses from people who want to hear from you.
-Building your own email list is critical because it’s a direct communication channel you control, unlike social media where algorithms dictate your reach.
-A stunning 81% of small businesses rely on email as their primary customer acquisition channel.
+• Build and Segment Your Email List: This is the process of collecting email addresses from people who want to hear from you.
+Building your own email list is critical because it’s a direct communication channel you control.
+Segmenting your list (for example, by interest or purchase history) allows for more personalized and effective messaging.

-- Email Marketing: Sending targeted emails remains one of the most effective marketing strategies.
+• Use Email Marketing: Sending targeted emails remains one of the most effective marketing strategies.
 With an incredible ROI and the ability to be highly personalized, email is a powerhouse.
-Personalized emails deliver six times higher transaction rates than generic ones.

-- SMS Marketing: Sending promotional messages via text is a great way to deliver time sensitive offers.
-SMS open rates are around 98%, far higher than email, making it perfect for flash sales and urgent alerts.
+• Consider SMS Marketing: Sending promotional messages via text is a great way to deliver time sensitive offers.
+SMS open rates are far higher than email, making it perfect for flash sales and urgent alerts.

 Social Media Marketing in All Its Forms